notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 The `wParam` command IDs for `type=2` Notepad++ messages can be found as the `IDM` constants in the source file [menuCmdID.h](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/src/menuCmdID.h), or you can look at the `localization\English.xml` (or your language of choice), which lists the `<Item id="...">` next to the text of the command; the value of the `id` attribute is the "command ID".

 For `type=3` search-and-replace macros, see the detailed description in ["Searching > Searching actions when recorded as macros"](../searching/#searching-actions-when-recorded-as-macros).
-The message numbers for `type=3` come from [FindReplaceDlg_rc.h](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/src/ScitillaComponent/FindReplaceDlg_rc.h).

 You can use any Scintilla or Windows message that does not return a value, that passes an integer in `wParam`, and either an integer or string in `lParam`.
 There are some messages that require strings in the `wParam`, or various data structures: those will not work in a macro.